 Moreover, for any campaign that uses your products, it is necessary to upload product catalogues – into Google Merchant Center – and check for any errors, and in the campaign itself to group products into sets (based on margin, collection, product type, etc.).

 Google Ads product campaigns

 If your prime concern is to grow the number of purchases made in your online store, start with sales campaigns.
 A product campaign will be just the ticket in the case of Google Ads.
 This will allow you to display your products in the search results to potential customers, along with some basic product information.
 You can group products according to margin, control rates and decide where you can pay more for the purchase.
 Keep a close eye on the products that are being bought and the ones that are merely viewed, as this will allow you to exclude elements unnecessarily generating costs in Google Ads product campaigns.

 If you have a considerable marketing budget, an excellent solution are parallel campaigns boosting the recognizability of your store and products, as well as ones which improve traffic on your website.
-Both the Google Ads platform and Facebook offer a variety of such campaigns.
-Also, don’t forget about remarketing – it is crucial in recovering abandoned shopping carts, cross-selling and up-selling.
-Remarketing is an exceptionally effective way to promote your online store.
+Google Ads platform offers a variety of such campaigns.

 Cross-selling – what is that?

 Cross-selling is all about selling an additional product or service to a customer making a transaction.
 In an online store, cross-selling may consist of displaying a box with recommended products alongside an item already added to the cart or displaying matching products just before the purchase is finalized.
 The nice lady in the shoe shop offering you great shoe polish for the footwear you’ve just bought doesn’t just want your shoes to “last” longer – she is also practicing cross-selling!